Jack O'Lantern (Marvel Comics): Owen Ward

-A petty criminal named Owen Ward stumbled upon the Jack O'Lantern equipment and became a supervillain and an arms dealer.
-He was supplying weapons to criminals from Norman Osborn's armory which attracted the attention of Venom and the police.
-The Venom symbiote went berserk and ripped out his left eye.
-After escaping from Venom, Jack O'Lantern was seen at the Bar With No Name where he told his tale to the patrons.
-The Bar With No Name was later attacked by Venom causing the patrons to flee.
-During the "War of the Realms" storyline, Jack O'Lantern found one of Malekith the Accursed's War Witches having teleported into his apartment following a fight with a Dreamstone-enhanced Eddie Brock.
+A petty criminal named Owen Ward stumbles upon the Jack O'Lantern equipment and becomes a supervillain and an arms dealer.
+He supplies weapons to criminals from Norman Osborn's armory, which attracts the attention of Venom and the police.
+The Venom symbiote goes berserk and rips out his left eye.

+During the "War of the Realms" storyline, Jack O'Lantern finds one of Malekith the Accursed's War Witches, having teleported into his apartment following a fight with a Dreamstone-enhanced Eddie Brock.
 Seeing as they have a mutual enemy in Venom, the War Witch conjures another Dreamstone and gives it to Jack O'Lantern.
-Jack O'Lantern accepts the offer from the War Witch as he reaches out to touch the Dreamstone.